 Aircraft and their engines must meet international standards for noise and pollutant emissions.
 Pollutant emissions from engines have been significantly reduced by technological developments.
 This has been promoted by more stringent NOx limits which have been introduced to avoid potential trade-offs due to the demand for more fuel-efficient engines.
 The average NOx margin to the ICAO CAEP/6 limit for in-production engine types has increased by about 15 % over the last five years.
 Additional standards for CO2 and PM are currently being developed and are expected to enter into force in the near future.

 Table A1.1 summarises the different aviation emission species and their change between 2005 and 2014.
 It also includes the change forecasted up to 2035.

-Table A1.1 Summary of emission indicators based on IMPACT data
+Figure A1.1 Summary of full-flight emission indicators (% change to 2005)